 The Mayo Clinic provides a comprehensive list of ADHD signs and symptoms but also points out that if your child’s attention-related concerns do not occur both at home and at school (or with friends), the problem could be something other than an attention deficit.

 Some of the ADHD signs and symptoms are:

 ADHD and memory, in particular, working memory are often connected.
 Many of the signs and symptoms of ADHD overlap strongly with those of working memory challenges.

 Most students with ADHD and memory concerns, and many other students as well, would benefit from doing some targeted cognitive skills building work.
-We offer the MindPrint Cognitive Skills Assessment to find out where your student is at on 9 key cognitive skills.
-We also offer BrainWare SAFARI Cognitive Skills Training Program and SkateKids and Ramps to Reading which work on both cognitive skills such as working memory and attention and key literacy skills such as phonics, comprehension, and spelling.
+We offer the MindPrint Cognitive Skills Assessment to find out where your student lies with 9 key cognitive skills.
+We also offer BrainWare SAFARI Cognitive Skills Training Program that works on both cognitive skills such as working memory and attention and key literacy skills such as phonics, comprehension, and spelling.

 Many students diagnosed with ADHD are actually exhibiting symptoms of another, less widely diagnosed challenge.
 Working-memory deficits often get missed because they look a lot like attention problems.
 ADHD and memory are often closely linked.